Last Updated on February 1, 2023

 Six Flags Great America is located in Gurnee Illinois, around 40 minutes north of Chicago.
 In 2019 I visited the park twice…well 3 times if you count the day we drove 3 and a half hours from Iowa, just to find out it was closed.
 So my first tip would be to check the opening hours the morning you plan to visit!
 (I couldn’t believe it was shut on the Friday of Labor Day weekend in AUGUST…August is peak theme park time in the UK!)
-I’m a huge fan of theme parks so here are some of my best tips and tricks for Six Flags Chicago!
+I’m a huge fan of theme parks so here are some of my Six Flags Great America tips (near Chicago)!

 Disclosure AD: This post contains affiliate links.
 I was part of the 2019 blogger programme so received complimentary passes for my 2nd visit in exchange for coverage on my blog and social media.
 As always opinions are 100% my own.
 For more information check out my Privacy and Disclosure Policy.

 Six Flags Great America opens for the 2021 season on April 24th.
 Check out their website for current visiting policies.

 Six Flags Great America Tips

 1. Take as little into the park as possible

 I try to do this EVERY time I visit a theme park.
 If you can, don’t take a bag into the park.
 Obviously you can, but I really don’t like leaving my stuff unattended while I’m on the rides.
 I either wear clothes that have zipped/buttoned pockets or I’ll have a travel money belt that I wear under my t-shirt.
 Then I’ll have my phone (camera!) and a coin purse with a bit of cash and a credit card.
 I even put my car key fob (not the whole bunch of keys) into the coin purse too.

 If you plan on going on any water rides, I put these items into a Ziploc bag, just to try and then make them a bit waterproof!